snewell4/simpleth/docs/source/using.rst

 you need to compile it before it can be deployed on the blockchain.

-You use the Solidity compiler, ``solc.exe``, to create two output files and store them in the directory stored in the environment variable, ``SIMPLETH_ARTIFACT_DIR``.
+You use the Solidity compiler, ``solc.exe``, to create two output files and store them in the directory named in the environment variable, ``SIMPLETH_ARTIFACT_DIR``.

 After a successful compile, the contract is ready to deploy.